The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

-Constructing the LLV algebra for the \textit{ordinary} cohomology of a primitive symplectic variety is difficult since $H^*(X, \mathbb Q)$, a priori, does not carry a pure Hodge structure nor satisfies the Hard Lefschetz theorem.
+Constructing the LLV algebra for the \textit{ordinary} cohomology of a primitive symplectic variety is difficult since $H^*(X, \mathbb Q)$, \textit{a priori}, neither carries a pure Hodge structure nor satisfies the hard Lefschetz theorem.
 Instead, we work with the \textit{intersection cohomology groups}.

-Intersection cohomology was invented by Goresky-MacPherson \cite{goresky1980intersection} as a way of generalizing Poincar\'e duality to singular topological spaces.
-Beilinson-Bernstein-Deligne \cite{deligne1983faisceaux} observed, using characteristic $p$ methods, that the intersection cohomology groups of a projective variety admit a decomposition theorem with respect to projective morphisms.
-As a consequence the intersection cohomology groups carry pure Hodge structures and satisfy the Hard Lefschetz theorem.
-This was also observed by Saito \cite{saito1988modules} in greater generality using the theory of mixed Hodge modules, as well as work of de Cataldo-Migliorini \cite{de2005hodge} using purely Hodge theoretic techniques.
+Intersection cohomology was invented by Goresky--MacPherson \cite{goresky1980intersection} as a way of generalizing Poincar\'e duality to singular topological spaces.
+Beilinson--Bernstein--Deligne \cite{deligne1983faisceaux} observed, using characteristic $p$ methods, that the intersection cohomology groups of a projective variety admit a decomposition theorem with respect to projective morphisms.
+As a consequence, the intersection cohomology groups carry pure Hodge structures and satisfy the hard Lefschetz theorem.
+This was also observed by Saito \cite{saito1988modules} in greater generality using the theory of mixed Hodge modules, as well as work of de Cataldo--Migliorini \cite{de2005hodge} using purely Hodge theoretic techniques.
+The goal of this paper is to understand the total Lie algebra with respect to intersection cohomology, which we define analogously as the Lie algebra generated by the $\mathfrak{sl}_2$-operators corresponding to any HL class, \textit{i.e.}, those classes $\omega \in \IH^2(X, \mathbb Q)$ such that